Colin Bradshaw

-Colin Bradshaw is an English physician and ornithologist who was chairman of the British Birds Rarities Committee from 1997 to 2008.
+Colin Bradshaw is an English physician, ornithologist, and musician who was chairman of the British Birds Rarities Committee from 1997 to 2008.
 He was active in the BBRC for almost 20 years, both as a committee member and as chairman.
 He is a medical doctor by profession and travels extensively for birding, and among his other hobbies are guitar, cricket, and photography.

 Life and career

 As chairman of the BBRC he was responsible for running the organisation, and leading their adjudications of rare bird records in the United Kingdom.

 Some testimonies about him given on or after on his retirement in 2008: